benw10-1/regextutorial/gist-template.md

 #### Using groups

 We will go into groups further as we use them more in the tutorial as we need to learn a few more things about RegEx before they become useful, but for now we can add a ton of usability to an expression by using the "or" operator.
 The or operator is denoted by a - ```|``` - and its usage syntax is - ```x|y```.
 It matches a substring if the substring matches expression x OR expression y.
 This can be chained with multiple or operators for maximum effect.
-A very simple but effective implementation of the or operator is when we are looking for words in a sentance.
+A very simple but effective implementation of the "or" operator is when we are looking for words in a sentance.
 The code for this would be -
 ```
 var text = "Hi, my name is Ben and I like to eat"
 var exp = /name|like/